metafates/mangal/README.md

 For more information see [wiki](https://github.com/metafates/mangal/wiki/Anilist-Integration)

 > Maybe I'll add more sites in the future, like [myanimelist](https://myanimelist.net/).
-Open to suggestions!
+Open for suggestions!